 ABOUT THIS COURSE

-This course will demonstrate how to guide your best students to achieve Grades 8 & 9 in future OCR & Eduqas GCSE Latin examinations.
+This course will demonstrate how to guide your best students to achieve Grades 8 & 9 in GCSE Latin exams.
 Led by our highly respected and successful presenter Henry Cullen, the course will demonstrate teaching and learning ideas for both language and literature options which will stretch and challenge able students and develop their higher level skills.
 Using feedback from the first two years of examinations with the new specifications, the course will explore what is expected of high ability students and outline ways to build your teaching practice around this.

 BENEFITS OF ATTENDING

 - Focused on identifying the demands of Grades 8 & 9 and providing materials to help teachers prepare students effectively

 - Detailed analysis of the demands of different questions across the language and literature papers

 - Mark schemes, examiners’ reports and sample answers at Grades 8-9 will be analysed

 - Materials will be provided to help teachers to cover the content in innovative and student-friendly ways that push the highest ability students